-Jonathan Zhu has a general federal income tax practice, and advises on mergers, acquisitions, buy-outs, securities offerings, and investment fund matters.
+Jonathan Zhu has a general federal income tax practice, and advises on mergers, acquisitions, leveraged buy-outs, capital markets, and investment fund matters.
 His practice covers nearly all aspects of corporate, partnership, and international tax.

 Prior to the practice of law, Jonathan was an engagement manager at McKinsey & Company.
-Before law school, he conducted research in theoretical physics, for which he has an h-index of 18.EDUCATION:
+He was a theoretical physicist before law school, and currently has an h-index of 18 for his research.EDUCATION:

 - J.D., Yale Law School, 1998